HCHS-Chisolm/react-native-bootcamp/setup/README.md

 ## Smartphone Requirements

 - [ ] Create an [expo account](https://expo.dev/signup).
+  - [ ] Use the same email as your GitHub account.
 - [ ] Download **Expo GO** on your smartphone.
 - [ ] Log in with your Expo account on Expo Go.